Consensys/secureum-diligence-bootcamp/day2/example3_assert/README.md

 Note the dummy `0;` statement we added at the end.
 This is a syntactic limitation of the AST building process, which requires us to add a dummy statement in order to insert an annotation at the end of a basic block.

-At this point you can instrument the code, and run the tests, and verify that one of the tests fails.
+At this point you can instrument the code, run the tests, and verify that one of the tests fails.

 ## Instrumenting with scribble

 We can instrument the invariants as usual with scribble:

 ```
-scribble --arm contracts/BatchTransfer.sol --output-mode files
+scribble --arm contracts/BatchSend.sol --output-mode files
 ```

 And now if we run the tests: